goodlyrottenapple/lamYcalc/docs/intro/intro.md

 #Bindings

-When describing the terms of the (untyped) $\lambda$-calculus on paper, the terms of the $\lambda$-calculus are usually inductively defined in the following way:
+When describing the (untyped) $\lambda$-calculus on paper, the terms of the $\lambda$-calculus are usually inductively defined in the following way:

 $$t::= x\ |\ tt\ |\ \lambda x.t \text{ where }x \in Var$$

+This definition of terms yields an induction/recursion principle, which can be used to define functions over the $\lambda$-terms by structural recursion and prove properties about the $\lambda$-terms using structural induction (recursion and induction being two sides of the same coin).
+Functional languages like Haskell or Isabelle include a way of inductively defining terms and often provide the inductive/recursive principles, such as pattern matching on the term constructors in function definitions or inductive rules based on the definition of terms.

+Whilst the definition above describes terms of the lambda calculus, there are implicit assumptions one makes about the terms, namely, the $x$ in the $\lambda x.t$ case appears bound in $t$.
+This means that while $x$ and $y$ might be distinct terms of the $\lambda$-calculus (i.e. $x \neq y$), $\lambda x.x$ and $\lambda y.y$ represent the same term, as $x$ and $y$ are bound by the $\lambda$.
+Without the notion of $\alpha$-equivalence of terms, one cannot prove any properties of terms involving bound variables, such as saying that $\lambda x.x \equiv \lambda y.y$.
-Whilst the case of variables ($x$) and application ($tt$) is fairly straight forward, appearing identically in a more formal/rigorous setting of a theorem prover or a programming language, there are assumptions we implicitly make about the lambda case ($\lambda x.t$).
-Specifically, the lambda case introduces a variable $x$, which may appear bound within the body $t$ of the lambda expression.
-The consequence of this binding in an informal setting includes implicitly adopting a lambda equivalence on terms, where $\lambda x.x$ and $\lambda y.y$ intuitively represent the same lambda term.
-In this informal setting, reasoning about lambda terms often involves the use of the Barendregt Variable Convention to pick out suitably fresh bound variables in a term, intuitively relying on the $\alpha$-equivalence of lambda terms to swap out one such term for another.
-Indeed, even the usual definition of substitution assumes this convention in the lambda case, namely by implicitly assuming the given lambda term $\lambda y. s$ can always be swapped out for an alpha equivalent term $\lambda y'. s'$, such that $y'$ satisfies the side conditions:
+The solution to this issue is to quotient the terms of the lambda calculus by the relation of $\alpha$-equivalence.
+This way, $\lambda x.x \equiv_\alpha \lambda y.y$, because both terms are part of the same equivalence class.
+In an informal setting, reasoning about lambda terms often involves substitution of one $\alpha$-equivalent term for another implicitly, to avoid issues with bound names appearing within another term (often referred to as the Barendregt Variable Convention).
+Indeed, even the usual definition of substitution uses this convention in the lambda case, by implicitly assuming the given lambda term $\lambda y. s$ can always be swapped out for an alpha equivalent term $\lambda y'. s'$, such that $y'$ satisfies the side conditions:

-$$(\lambda y. s)[t/x] \equiv \lambda y.(s[t/x]) \text{ assuming } y \not\equiv x\text{ and }y \not\in FV(t)$$
+$$(\lambda y'. s')[t/x] \equiv \lambda y'.(s'[t/x]) \text{ assuming } y' \not\equiv x\text{ and }y' \not\in FV(t)$$

-Whilst this approach allows for much simpler and more elegant proofs on paper, in a formal setting of a theorem prover, the notions of alpha equivalence terms and the use of Barendregt Variable Convention have to be formalized and used rigorously.
+This definition of substitution is therefore a function on $\alpha$-equivalence classes of terms, rather than on the "raw" terms.
+Because of this, the principles of induction/recursion, obtained from the definition of the "raw" terms are no longer sufficient, as this definition is obviously not structurally recursive.
+In order to reason about the term of the $\lambda$-calculus formally, we therefore need a formalization of the terms which provides induction principles for $\alpha$-equivalent terms.

 In general, there are two main approaches taken in a rigorous formalization of the terms of the lambda calculus, namely the concrete approaches and the higher-order approaches, both described in some detail below.

 ##Concrete approaches